-Just like so many other things in life, most of us want instant results from our marketing campaigns.
-That expectation might work for short-term marketing strategies and goals, but it’s not a realistic way to expect results in the long-term.
-To help your short-term and long-term marketing strategies work, we’ve outlined some of the things you can do for each, including the benefits of both, and how to make them work together for you to maximize your results.
+Like so many other things in life, most of us want instant results from our marketing campaigns.
+That expectation might work for short-term marketing strategies and goals, but it’s not a realistic way to expect results in the long term.
+To help your short-term and long-term marketing strategies work, we’ve outlined some things you can do for each, including the benefits of both and how to make them work together for you to maximize your results.

-Marketing strategies or goals that are considered short-term are ones that you can typically accomplish in six months or less.
-These types of campaigns are ad or event-based to return immediate results such as increased sales, more website traffic, raised brand awareness, or better engagement for your social media profiles.
+Marketing strategies or goals that are short term are ones you can typically accomplish in six months or less.
+These types of campaigns are ad or event-based to return immediate results, such as increased sales, more website traffic, raised brand awareness, or better engagement for your social media profiles.

 Types of Short-Term Marketing Campaigns

-PPC campaigns are perfect to generate more sales for a short period of time, such as holiday or seasonal sales campaigns.
-These campaigns are ideal if your business desires a quick return for a relatively low cost, since you only pay when someone clicks on your ad.
+PPC campaigns are perfect for generating more sales for a short period, such as holiday or seasonal sales campaigns.
+These campaigns are ideal if your business desires a quick return for a relatively low cost since you only pay when someone clicks on your ad.

 Paid Display Ads

-These types of ads are another form of PPC ads, and are great for driving brand awareness as well as sales.
-Unlike other PPC ads, they won’t always show up at the top of the page; however, they will show up on other relevant sites and not just in the SERPs.
+These ads are another form of PPC ads and are great for driving brand awareness and sales.
+Unlike other PPC ads, they won’t always show up at the top of the page; however, they will appear on other relevant sites and not just in the SERPs.

 Social Media Ads

-These types of strategies are ones that will typically take you six months or more to complete.
+These types of strategies will typically take you six months or more to complete.
 Some long-term marketing examples include SEO, social media marketing, and content marketing.
-The goals attached to long-term campaigns are often ones that take more time and effort and are heavily based on quality content, keywords, and web page optimization.
-However, they are inexpensive, comparatively speaking.
+The goals attached to long-term campaigns often take more time and effort and heavily rely on quality content, keywords, and web page optimization.
+However, they are inexpensive, comparatively.